DennisLent/llm-abstraction/docs/index.md

 Read the thesis inline at the [Thesis](thesis.md) page, or download it directly: [Thesis PDF](Thesis_v2_21_08_2025.pdf).

 To try the system, start with the [Quickstart](quickstart.md).
 For a tour of the design, see the [Architecture](architecture/system.md) pages.
-API reference material for both languages is available under API, and the complete Rust crate documentation is integrated under [Reference](rustdoc/core_rust/index.html).
+API reference material for both languages is available under API, and the complete Rust crate documentation is available on the [Rust API](api/rust.md) page.